 - Dill for garnish

-1 In a Dutch oven or other large, lidded pot, melt the butter over medium-high heat.
+1 Sear the beef: In a large, thick-bottomed pot, melt the butter over medium-high heat.
 Add enough pieces of the beef to sear in the pot without crowding.
 You will need to brown the meat in several batches.
 Salt the beef as it cooks, and set aside browned pieces in a bowl.

-3 When the onions have lightly browned, mix in the mushrooms and increase the heat to high.
+3 Add the mushrooms: When the onions have lightly browned, mix in the mushrooms and increase the heat to high.
 Cook the mushrooms until they release their water, about 2-3 minutes.

-3 Add the beef back to the pot and sprinkle with marjoram.
+3 Add back beef, add marjoram, stock, water, then simmer: Add the beef back to the pot and sprinkle with marjoram.
 Add 1 cup of the stock and use the wooden spoon to scrape any browned bits off the bottom of the pot.
 Add the rest of the stock and water and bring to a simmer.
 Cover the pot, lower the heat to low and simmer very gently for 1 hour.

-4 Add the barley, celery root and carrots, stir well and recover the pot.
+4 Add barley, celery root, carrots, continue to simmer: Add the barley, celery root and carrots, stir well and recover the pot.
 Simmer gently until the barley and celery root are tender, between 40 minutes and an hour.